Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Acknowledgments

 \section{Acknowledgments}

 Both D. C and O. L were supported by the National Grant MTM2014-59488-P from the Spanish government and ICMAT Severo Ochoa project SEV-2015-55.
-O. L was supported by the Marie-Curie Grant, acronym: TRANSIC, from the FP7-IEF program, and the ERC through the Starting Grant project H2020-EU.1.1.-63922
+D.C. was partially supported by the ERC Advanced Grant 788250.
+O. L was supported by the Marie-Curie Grant, acronym: TRANSIC, from the FP7-IEF program, and the ERC through the Starting Grant project H2020-EU.1.1.-63922.